CentaurusInfra/arktos/docs/design-proposals/multi-tenancy/multi-tenancy-network.md

         operator: DoesNotExist
 ```

-Of course, network policies can be crafted for finer-grained network security inside network scope.
+Of course, network policies can be specified for finer-grained network security inside network scope.

 (**TBD: consider automatic creation of network policies to ease management**)

 (**TBD: consider support of across-tenant network connectivity**)

-#### K8S network policy enforcers
+#### K8S network policy enforcement

-K8S community has quite some plugins that enforce the network policies, like Calico, Cilium, kube-router, etc. Not all would work with multitenant Arktos out of box; one of them is Calico, as it might wrongly get entries from backend storage based on namespace + pod + interface name.
-Some is possible to work if the controller is deployed in form of daemonset in every and each tenant.
-Kube-router is the one very promising; we will see how it goes when Arktos has fully functional multi-tenant support in place.
+K8S community provides support for various plugins which enforce the network policies (such as Calico, Cilium, kube-router, etc.).
+Out of the box, these would not work within multi-tenant Arktos environment.
+For example, Calico may wrongly get entries from backend storage based on namespace + pod + interface name.
+Some of them may work within multi-tenant Arkstos environment if the controller deployed is in the form of a daemonset for each tenant.
+Kube-router seems very promising, we will evaluate Kube-router once Arktos fully functional multi-tenant environment is in place.

 ### Ingress/egress
 (**TBD: more details required**)